MediaComem/thymio-workshop/README.md

 * Avoid obstacles
 * Stop if somebody in front

-## 05 Sound of the police or Learning about State machines
+## 05 Police Siren or Sound of the police or Learning about State machines
 Explain state machine with advanced mode and police siren.